cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/index.rst

 .. highlight:: console

 The Cask Data Application Platform (CDAP) has an HTTP interface for a multitude of
-purposes: everything from sending data events to a stream or to inspect the contents of a stream through checking the status of various system and custom CDAP services.
+purposes: from sending data events to a stream and inspecting the contents of a stream through checking the status of system and custom CDAP services.
 V3 of the API includes the namespacing of applications, data, and metadata to achieve application and data isolation.
 This is an inital step towards introducing `multi-tenancy
 <http://en.wikipedia.org/wiki/Multitenancy>`__ into CDAP.